ravbhatnagar/azure-resource-manager-rpc/README.md

 5. [Addendum](v1.0/Addendum.md)

 ## Code of Conduct
-This project has adopted the [Microsoft Open Source Code of Conduct] (https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ] (https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact opencode@microsoft.com with any additional questions or comments.

 ## This repository
 This repository contains a collection of documents and related materials supporting the overall Microsoft REST API Guidelines initiative.
 To contribute to this repository, please open issues or send a pull request.